 Anita trained with the firm, has worked in the London, Paris and Hong Kong offices and has over 15 years' experience in all forms of contentious work, including arbitration, litigation and mediation, and corruption-related matters.
 Anita is ranked as one of Hong Kong's leading mediation specialists.

-Anita is vice chair of Women in Law Hong Kong (WILHK), a society established in 2015 to support women at all levels of Hong Kong's legal industry.
+Anita is co-chair of Women in Law Hong Kong (WILHK), a 1,300 member society to support women at all levels of Hong Kong's legal industry.

 Anita graduated with first class honours in Law with European Law from the University of Nottingham and a distinction in Legal Practice from the College of Law in London.